NC Herpetological Society

 Applicants will be notified of decisions during the first week of November and successful applicants will be announced at the NCHS Fall Meeting.
 Grant awards will normally be made available on 15 January.
 Up to 80% of requested funding can be paid prior to completion of a project at the discretion of the NCHS Executive Council.
 Final payment will be made upon receipt of the final report (below).
 If a grantee is unable to complete a project for any reason, unexpended funds must be returned to the NCHS with an explanatory statement.
 At the discretion of the NCHS Executive Council, equipment purchased with grant monies may be retained by NCHS upon completion of project activities.

 Funding to support this grants program will be set at $3,000 annually.
-Funding level for the NCHS Grant Program is subject to annual review and adjustment at the discretion of the Executive Council.
+Funding level for the David L. Stephan Grants in Herpetology Program is subject to annual review and adjustment at the discretion of the Executive Council.
 If suitable proposals are lacking, less than the total available funds will be awarded, and unused funds will revert to the NCHS Treasury.
-The NCHS Grant Review Committee is appointed by the President of the NCHS.
+The David L. Stephan Grants in Herpetology Review Committee is appointed by the President of the NCHS.
 Members of that committee are NCHS members but are ineligible to apply for a grant while serving on the committee.
 Executive Council members applying for a grant must recuse themselves from discussions and voting on grants when reviewing the recommendations of the Grant Review Committee.

-Current NCHS Grant Review Committee: Andrew Durso (chair), David Cooper, Megan Serr, Bryan Stuart, and Lori Williams.
+Current David L. Stephan Grants in Herpetology Review Committee: Andrew Durso (chair), David Cooper, Megan Serr, Bryan Stuart.

 Iwo Gross (Auburn University) — Evaluating the conservation priority of diamond-backed terrapin (Malaclemys terrapin) nesting beaches via paternal genetic contribution — $1000 — Wolak lab